metwork-framework/mfserv/docs/300-configuration_guide.md

 And this environment variable is set **only during profile loading**.

 !!! warning
-    When you change the configuration file, it does not change existing environment variables so in some cases you will have to close and reopen your terminal to get new environment variable values.
+    When you change the configuration file, it does not change existing environment variables, so in some cases you will have to close and reopen your terminal to get new environment variable values.